Gourmet Tea

 Competition Grade

-Premium and Competition Grade teas are usually considered roughly the same quality.
-The main difference is whether a premium tea actually wins a competition and can place a winning badge to its name.
-Most tea producers only submit their finest teas to competitions, so it usually goes without saying that competition teas are all premium quality.
-If a tea does win a competition that is registered with a city, county or even country level, it can promote itself as competition grade.
+Premium and Competition Grade teas are usually of similar quality.
+The key difference is whether a tea has won a competition and earned a winning badge.
+Tea producers often submit only their finest teas to competitions, so winning teas are generally premium.
+A tea that wins a competition can promote itself as Competition Grade.

-Winner at a Tea Competition in Taiwan for Green Tea and Black Teas
+Winner at a Tea Competition in Taiwan for Gourmet Green Tea and Black Teas

 Ultra-High-Grade Tea

-Ultra-high-grade tea is usually very rare or small batch quantities produced with specific growing conditions, oversight, and tea trees.
-An example of this would be a small batch Puerh made from an old tea tree within a specific growing region known for having highly mineral rich soil.
-Such a tree may be very rare to the area and produce distinctly different or rare flavors or Cha Qi (tea Qi) feelings that otherwise are unavailable to the area.
+Ultra-high-grade tea is usually very rare and produced in small batches with specific growing conditions, oversight, and unique tea trees.
+An example is a small batch Puerh made from an old tea tree in a region with highly mineral-rich soil.
+Such trees may be rare and produce distinct flavors or Cha Qi (tea Qi) that are unique to the area.

 Gourmet Tea Growing & Production Standards